 As we noted earlier, the District's fiscal year begins October 1.
 Each October, just as one fiscal year is starting, officials start intensely planning for next year's budget.
 In other words, budgeting is a year-round process in DC.
-There is involvement from the Mayor and the executive branch, the DC

-Council, the city's Chief Financial Officer, and residents and interest groups.
+There is involvement from the Mayor and the executive branch, the DC Council, the city's Chief Financial Officer, and residents and interest groups.

-By the end of the process of budget building, traditionally, two laws are adopted, and a set of budget documents are produced.
-The two laws are the Budget Request Act and the Budget Support Act.
+By the end of the process of budget building, three laws are adopted, and a set of budget documents are produced.
+The three laws are the Local Budget Act, the Federal Portion Budget Request Act, and the Budget Support Act.

-The Budget Request Act sets the funding level for each agency and program.
-This legislation also includes allocations for federal payments for the few local functions provided entirely by the federal government, such as the court system.
-The Budget Request Act often is limited in detail; it does not show program-by-program funding for each agency.
+The Local Budget Act sets the budget for each DC government agency and program.
+The Local Budget Act is limited in detail; it does not show program-by-program funding for each agency.
 Instead, that information is provided in the budget documents.
-The District's recent budget autonomy law has changed the format of the Budget Request Act, as discussed on page 14.